 Di² enables match-making between investors, service providers, asset owners and other stakeholders by focusing on concrete transactions rather than talk.
 The organisation is thereby bridging the existing gap between all actors in the current digital infrastructure and financial worlds.

-Di²’s mission crystallises in its annual Summit which will take place on 12 March 2018 in Frankfurt.
+Di²’s mission crystallises in its annual Summit which will take place in February 2019.

 Di² integrates you into the Digital Infrastructure Community.
 Di² is a network of partners, fostering investments for the Information Economy.
 Our partners are high-profile, encouraged industry associations, NGOs, public institutions and research facilities with a worldwide and local perspective.
 Members of Di² benefit from this partner network and gain thereby special access to their experts, events, financial and industry insights as well as databases.
 We are looking forward to welcoming your expertise within the Di² community!

 Bundesverband Alternative Investments e.V.
-(BAI) is the central advocacy association for the Alternative Investments sector in Germany and catalyst between German institutional and professional investors and leading providers of AI-products worldwide.
-One goal is to enhance the environment for German professional investors when diversifying their portfolios through Alternative Investments; another objective is to improve the public awareness for and the understanding of these asset classes and strategies.
-BAI maintains an intense dialogue with political institutions and supervisory bodies and advocates for legal reforms to create an attractive and internationally competitive regulatory environment for the German AI-industry.
-BAI counts more than 180 members from all segments of the professional Alternative Investments industry.
-Further information is available at www.bvai.de.
+(BAI) is the central advocacy association for the alternative investment industry sector in Germany.
+The BAI serves as a catalyst between institutional and professional German investors and recognized providers of alternative investment products worldwide.
+Particularly, one goal is to make it easier for institutional and professional German investors to more effectively diversify their financial assets into Alternative Investments, especially as many of those investors are responsible for safeguarding long-term retirement pensions.
+Another core task of the organization is to improve public awareness and enhance the understanding of asset classes and strategies in public.
+The BAI maintains an intense dialogue with political institutions as well as supervisory bodies.
+Furthermore, the BAI cooperates with various national and international organizations and industry associations.
+It advocates for legal reforms to design an attractive and competitive regulatory environment for Alternative Investments in Germany.
+At present, BAI counts 200 members from all areas of the professional alternative investments sector. www.bvai.de.

 The German Broadband Association (BREKO) represents the majority of all alternative fixed line broadband network operators in Germany.
 BREKO members rely on future-proof fibre infrastructures and currently account for more than 60 percent of the competitive FTTB/H deployment.